Calvin Graham: USS South Dakota

-The South Dakota left Pearl Harbor on October 16.
-On October 26, 1942, he participated in the Battle of the Santa Cruz.
-The South Dakota and her crew received a Navy Unit Commendation for the action.
+On October 26, 1942, he saw action in the Battle of the Santa Cruz.
+The South Dakota and her crew received a Navy Unit Commendation for their service.
 On the night of November 14–15, 1942, Graham was wounded during the Naval Battle of Guadalcanal.
 He served as a loader for a 40 mm anti-aircraft gun and was hit by shrapnel while taking a hand message to an officer.
 Though he received fragmentation wounds, he helped in rescue duty by aiding and pulling the wounded aboard ship to safety.
-He was awarded the Bronze Star Medal and the Purple Heart, and he and his crewmates were awarded another Navy Unit Commendation.
+He was awarded the Bronze Star Medal and the Purple Heart, and he and his crew mates were awarded another Navy Unit Commendation.

 The South Dakota returned to the East Coast on December 18, 1942, for an overhaul and battle damage repairs (she had taken 42 hits from at least three enemy ships) in New York City, and since then, was named "Battleship X" in order to make the Japanese think she had been sunk.
 Graham's mother revealed his age after he traveled to his grandmother's funeral in Texas (he arrived a day late) without permission from the Navy, for which he spent three months in a Texas brig.
 He was released after his sister threatened to contact the newspapers.
 Although he had tried to return to his ship, he was discharged from the Navy on April 1, 1943, and his awards were revoked.
 The South Dakota's gunnery officer who was involved in handling his case was Sargent Shriver.

 He then worked in a Houston shipyard as a welder after dropping out of school.
 At age 14 he married and became a father the following year.
 At age 17 he was divorced when he enlisted in the Marine Corps.

-US Marine Corps, 1948–51
+US Marine Corps, 1948–1951

-Graham finally joined the United States Marine Corps in 1948 at age 17, but his enlistment in the Marines also ended early when he fell from a pier and broke his back in 1951 during the Korean war.
+Graham joined the United States Marine Corps in 1948 at age 17.
+His enlistment in the Marines also ended early when he fell from a pier and broke his back in 1951 during the Korean War.
 Although serving in the Marine Corps qualified him as a veteran, he would spend the rest of his life fighting for full medical benefits and clearing his military service record.